 I’m Jerry Parker, a technical leader, lifelong tinkerer, and someone who’s been keeping things running in broadcast and IT for over 30 years.
-I live in the Austin, Texas area, where I split my time between enterprise software operations, small business ventures, and hands-on creative projects that keep me curious and caffeinated.
+I live in the Texas Hill Country, where I split my time between enterprise software operations, small business ventures, and hands-on creative and restoration projects that keep me curious and caffeinated.

-My day-to-day includes customer operations, onboarding new clients, expanding real-time integration partnerships, helping improve our Nexus API, and supporting teams across multiple departments.
-I work at the intersection of engineering, software, support, and strategy — and I thrive on making complex systems feel simple, scalable, and reliable.
+My day-to-day includes customer operations, managing new clients, expanding real-time integration partnerships, helping improve our Nexus API, and assisting and managing teams across multiple departments.
+I work at the intersection of engineering, software, support, sales and strategy — and I thrive on making complex systems feel simple, scalable, and reliable.

 Before this, I spent over a decade as VP of Operations at Presslaff Interactive Revenue (PIR), where I helped grow a niche service provider into a global platform for audience engagement.
 I led development teams, oversaw server farms, wrangled SQL databases, ran support, QA, and IT operations — and learned how to scale a company without losing its soul.